hosaka86/EquityEA/codeyoutube.md

 **Narration:**

-"The OnDeinit function runs when the EA stops. (long-break) We print a header showing the deinitialization reason, (break) which is helpful for debugging. (break) If auto-save is enabled, (break) we save the final statistics to file, (break) ensuring no data is lost. (break) Then we clean up by deleting all dashboard objects from the chart. (break) This prevents cluttering the screen with leftover visual elements. (long-break)"
+"The On Deinit function runs when the EA stops. (long-break) We print a header showing the deinitialization reason, (break) which is helpful for debugging. (break) If auto-save is enabled, (break) we save the final statistics to file, (break) ensuring no data is lost. (break) Then we clean up by deleting all dashboard objects from the chart. (break) This prevents cluttering the screen with leftover visual elements. (long-break)"

 ```mql5
 //+------------------------------------------------------------------+